Planning Your Trip to the United States

 - Helpful websites:

-Hendrix College requires students to be immunized against meningitis.
+Meningococcal (MenB) Vaccination: Hendrix College requires students to be immunized against meningitis.
+This is highly recommended.
 If the student chooses not to be immunized, a waiver must be completed.
-The waiver is available at Health Services.
+The waiver is available through Student Health Services.

 - Student Health Information Questionnaire